mhoffman/kmos/doc/source/tutorials/first_model_api.rst

               model_dimension = 2,)

-Next you could add some species or states.
+Next you add some species or states.
 Note that whichever species you add first is the default species with which all sites in the system will be initialized.
 Of course this can be changed later